 - Joint stiffness

-Depending on the results from these tests, the doctor will refer appropriately to the concerned units.
+Depending on the results from these tests, the doctor will treat accordingly.

-The R.I.C.E. treatment will work for muscular injuries in the adductor muscles.
+R.I.C.E. treatment protocol works for muscular injuries.
 The treatment acronym stands for Rest, Ice, Compression and Elevation.

 Rest basically means the muscle should be given a break.
 No unnecessary movement should involve the inner thigh.